sharetribe/dumpr/README.md

 $ mysqld --log-bin --server-id=5 --binlog_format=ROW
 ```

-The server-id has to be something other than what the tests use.
+The server-id has to be something other than what the test/dev clients use.
 By
 default tests use server-id `123`.

 ### Dev environment